tonyynot/anthernet/_posts/2016-03-29-new-blog-design.md

 ### Theming Made Easy with Sass
 When I was downloading and modifying other Jekyll themes, I found that the things I wanted to change most were font and color variations.
 With that in mind, I designed this site so that the colors and fonts could easily be changed without having to replace every instance of that color/font in the document.
 I did this by making variables targeting each property that could be modified.

 With my color and font variables in place, I can assign one variable for multiple classes on the page.
 For example, let's say we declared <code>$link_color: $red</code>.
 By having the variable <code>$link_color</code> assigned as the color to multiple classes, changing the declared color variable will also change the color of every property where <code>$link_color</code> is assigned instead of having to do a find/replace all.
-Easy peasy!

 That's all there is to it!
 If you have any questions or comments, feel free to [tweet](http://www.twitter.com/tonecodes) at me or comment below.